 We are not receiving applications at this time.

 Download and complete the CPE application and the CPE Letter of Reference form and mail them with your $25 application fee (check payable to Community Hospice & Palliative Care) to:

 Jacksonville, Florida 32257

 Please send a reference form to each of the references listed on your application.
 After receipt of your completed application and fee and three reference forms, your materials will be reviewed for a possible interview.
-(Only 4 to 7 students are accepted into each unit).

 Statement of Accreditation: